fjdu/myRadex/README.md

+**Waht's new**

+- A function for calculating critical densities of all the transitions are included.

 This code solves essentially the same problem as [```RADEX```](http://home.strw.leidenuniv.nl/~moldata/radex.html) written by Van der Tak, except that we take a different approach to solve the statistical